fatemaBA/pdsnd_github/README.md

 US Bikeshare Data Analysis

 ### Description
 This project calculates statistics for US bikeshare data using python NumPy and Pandas libraries.
+It is built as an interactive program where the user chooses the data and filter for a dataset to analyze.

 ### Files used
 * bikeshare.py